 As fault lines throughout the world grow greater, the cracks in the human heart also grow deeper.
 As a piece of “living philosophy” golden repair suggests redemptive practices through which the damages of history and the tragic mistakes we make with the fragile vessels of nature, culture and individual lives might be repaired.
 Rather than shameful distortions to be disguised or hidden, the wounds we suffer and the healing of those wounds become a revelation of the gold hidden in the human soul.

-If we see the globe of the earth as a living, sacred vessel that needs artful repairs we might imagine ways of helping it heal.
+Like any genuine process of healing and making whole again, we must first acknowledge and study the exact faults and divisions that damage our lives the most.
 If we could admit more readily to the tragic injuries that divide one group from another we could replace the bloody damages with golden lines that serve to remind us of the fragility of life as well as the possibilities of repairing shattered dreams and redeeming broken lives.

-Because each person has some golden qualities and a unique genius to bring to the world, each has the capacity to do some golden repair.
-Because the troubles of the world have grown so great and encompass both culture and nature, each person can find a crack nearby that can be turned into a golden seam.
+By now, the wounds to the heart of humanity are too extensive and grievous for any single belief or ideology to heal it all.
+But if each person has some golden qualities and a unique genius to bring to the world, each has the capacity to do some golden repair.
+Because the troubles of the world have grown so great and encompass most elements of both culture and nature, each person can find a wound, a division, or a crack nearby that can be turned into a golden seam.

 © 2018 Mosaic Multicultural Foundation

 firstname.lastname@example.org :: 206-935-3665